host12prog/6502golf/specifications.md

 ## INTERRUPTS

-Every 20ms (1/50th of a second), an IRQ will occur, however what this IRQ does is left up to the user.
+Every 20ms (1/50th of a second), a VBLANK IRQ will occur, however what this IRQ does is left up to the user.
 A design choice was made so that it generated IRQs instead of NMIs, so if the user wishes to not use these interrupts, they can add a SEI instruction to their program.
 A consequence is that the NMI line has been left unused, so an NMI can never occur in normal operation.

+It is inaccurate to call these IRQs VBLANK IRQs, as the display is a dumb terminal and as such does not have a VBLANK, however internally the machine keeps track of how many cycles left until VBLANK.
+The machine will run for 160,000 cycles, and when it is done, it will wait for +/-20ms for the next frame

 Whenever these IRQs occur, a counter is also incremented by 1.
 This counter is located at memory location $FFE2, and can be read from or written to.
 When this interrupt is triggered, it sets bit 0 of `$FFE3` (IRQACK).
 The program must acknowledge the IRQ by clearing bit 0 of IRQACK.
 The most orthodox way of doing this:
 ```